Post

 This is computed with Feynman diagrams.

-I actually don’t know why the constant term is $1$ and not $\det \mathbf{A}$.
+I actually don’t know why the constant term is 1 and not detA.
 Maybe he assumed the determinant is one.

 We will talk about affine spaces next lecture.